 Historic Trinity House, the working home of the General Lighthouse Authority, offers direct views of the Tower of London and is ideal for weddings offering capacities of 180 standing and seated 130.
 The Corporation is a registered charity.

-The oval-shaped Library is the venue’s most spacious room seating up to 130 (180 standing) and characterised by a minstrels’ gallery and beautiful 16th and 17th stained glass windows.
+The oval-shaped Library is the venue’s most spacious room seating up to 130 and characterised by a minstrels’ gallery and beautiful stained glass windows.
 Accommodating up to 130 standing and 60 seated, the south-facing Court Room is suffused with natural light from three large windows.

-The history of the House, built in 1794, is omnipresent throughout the building with valuable paintings and antiques showcasing the nation’s remarkable nautical heritage.
+The history of the House, built in early eighteenth century, is omnipresent throughout the building with valuable paintings and antiques showcasing the nation’s remarkable nautical heritage.
 Trinity House is remains today the working home of the General Lighthouse Authority (GLA) for England and Wales and is also a major maritime charity.